 Furthermore, forced arbitration makes it possible for even the most negligent or malicious actions of nursing home employees to go unchecked by the court system.
 One example used in the letter to CMS was that of a woman from Alabama who, upon her death, toxicology found over 20 times the recommended dose of diabetes medication in her body.
 The family accused the nursing home of being negligent in supervising medications, but the facility forced the matter into arbitration.
 There was no justice for this needless loss of life.

 It can be very difficult to understand all the legal terminology in contracts.
 Forced arbitration clauses are often hidden deep within the “fine print” leaving you and your loved ones at a loss for legal protections if issues arise.
 Nursing home resident rights are crucial to their overall wellbeing and deserve protection.

 If you have a loved one in a nursing home and are concerned about preserving their legal rights, there are ways to get help.
 There are numerous advocacy groups in Texas, and all across the U.S. that are valuable resources for families.
 Contact your local Adult Protective Services (APS) or Ombudsman to find out more.
 You can also contact Medicare or the Administration on Aging, which offer federal and state information.

-You can also contact our team at Brown & Brothers to discuss nursing home resident rights.
-At Brown & Brothers, our nursing home abuse and neglect attorneys are dedicated to preserving and defending the rights of nursing home residents.
+You can also contact our team at Brown, Christie & Green to discuss nursing home resident rights.
+At Brown, Christie & Green, our nursing home abuse and neglect attorneys are dedicated to preserving and defending the rights of nursing home residents.
 To find out more about how we can help you, fill out our online form for a free consultation.